Types of Business Models

 Managing Working Capital and Liquidity

-The main objective of liquidity and working capital management is to maximize the value of a firm while ensuring ready access to capital to pay creditors and for day-to-day operations.
-To accomplish this, reducing the cash conversion cycle, gauging liquidity…
+The main objective of liquidity and working capital management is to maximize a firm’s value while ensuring ready access to capital to pay creditors and run day-to-day operations.
+Reducing the cash conversion cycle, gauging liquidity requirements, and reducing surplus funds…

 More Details